awsdocs/nice-dcv-admin-guide/doc_source/what-is-dcv.md

 NICE DCV offers the following features:
 + **Enables collaboration** — It provides sessions that support multiple collaborative clients\.
 Sessions are dynamic and clients can connect and disconnect at any time during the session\.
++ **Supports GPU sharing** \(Linux NICE DCV servers only\) — Enables you to share one or more physical GPUs between multiple virtual sessions running on a Linux NICE DCV server\.
 + **Supports H\.264\-based encoding** — It uses H\.264\-based video compression and encoding to reduce bandwidth consumption\.
 + **Supports NVIDIA GRID** — It uses the latest NVIDIA Grid SDK technologies, such as NVIDIA H\.264 hardware encoding, to improve performance and reduce system load\.
 Requires an NVIDIA GRID compatible GPU\.
 + **Shares the entire desktop** — It uses the high\-performance NICE DCV protocol to share full control of the entire desktop\.